 Using novel big data, this study will assess mass market appraisal within the English and Welsh commercial rental market.
 Mass market appraisal is the valuation of properties at a given time, and is required to ensure each property makes the appropriate tax contribution.
 This study will use a large volume of data on commercial business type, rental and rateable values and numerous external environmental variables.
 A range of machine learning algorithms will be used to predict and appraise the commercial rental market in England and Wales.

 The outputs will include academic papers focused on methodologies employed, CDRC datasets and detailed maps.
 These projects are expected to help property professionals better understand commercial rental pricing and businesses who use and occupy these spaces and also researchers who are interested in how property values interact with other aspects of the environment.

-Isolation and Inclusion in a post-social distancing COVID world – Rosie Martin
+Isolation and Exclusion in a social distancing COVID world – Rosalind Martin

 The disparate impacts of COVID-19 and the associated lockdown have been much discussed recently, particularly in terms of age, deprivation, or employment sector.
 As the UK and other countries emerge from quarantine, it is equally apparent that the after-effects are likely to be long-lasting, whether through continued mitigation efforts such as social distancing or the economic impacts of economic shutdown, and that these after-effects are likely to further unevenly impact some groups over others.
 There are many dashboards reporting information on COVID cases and deaths, but information on the impacts on general population and businesses is missing.